FlyingPhantom/bc250-documentation/README.md

 - In order for ``lm-sensors`` to recognize the chip (ID ``0xd441``), you must load the nct6683 driver.
 You can so via ``modprobe nct6683 force=true`` or by adding ``options nct6683 force=true`` to ``/etc/modprobe.d/sensors.conf``, and ``nct6683``to ``/etc/modules-load.d/99-sensors.conf`` and regenerate your initramfs.
 - Once enabled you should see a bunch more sensor data reported, including important temps :)
 - Massive thanks to [yeyus](https://github.com/yeyus) for [this info](https://github.com/mothenjoyer69/bc250-documentation/issues/3).

+## NTC6687 Fan Control
+- The follow driver found originaly [here](https://github.com/Fred78290/nct6687d) can be used to controll the fan.
+- To make a custom fan you can use LACT which is a gpu configuration tool for gpus.
+- The link to the flatpak is provided [here](https://flathub.org/en/apps/io.github.ilya_zlobintsev.LACT).
+- The following app can also be used for overclocking and undervolting.

 ## Performance
 - A GPU governor is available [here](https://gitlab.com/mothenjoyer69/oberon-governor).
 You should use it.
 Values are set in /etc/oberon-config.yaml.